AlejandroRodriguez95/CoreTech-Project/README.md

 To get the project running locally, you must have angular dependencies installed in your local machine (https://angular.io/guide/setup-local) then you must run the server locally using the command "ng serve"

-  You can also check the project in the live server provided in the description
+  You can also check the project in the live server: http://alejandro.codefactory.live/